tmatsumor/insta2twislack4pi02/README.md

 - Insert the microSD card into your Raspberry Pi Zero 2 W and boot.

 ### 1.4.
 Install git, php and php-curl
-- Connect to your Pi zero with SSH, then install git, php and php-curl.
+- Connect to your Pi zero with SSH from your computer, then install git, php and php-curl.
 <details>
 <summary>More detail</summary>